amanijam/ECSE420_Project/README.md

 python n-queens_parallel.py --n --h
 ```

 The argument "n" corresponds to the board size N for an NxN chess board.
-In addition, "k" corresopnds to the number of parallel processes.
+In addition, "k" corresponds to the number of parallel processes.